MissElysea/week-10-homework/README.md

 What is a REST API?

-A REST API (Representational State Transfer API) is a set of rules and conventions for building and interacting with web services.
-It allows systems to communicate over the internet using standard HTTP protocols.
-A REST API typically uses URLs (Uniform Resource Locators) to identify resources and HTTP methods to perform operations on those resources.
-For example, if you have an API for managing books, you can use the API to create, read, update, or delete books by sending HTTP requests to the appropriate URLs.
+A set of guidelines and practices for creating and utilizing web services is known as a REST API (Representational State Transfer API).
+It enables the use of common HTTP protocols for system communication over the internet.
+A REST API commonly employs HTTP methods to interact with resources and URLs (Uniform Resource Locators) to identify resources.
+If you have an API for managing books, for instance, you may use it to create, read, update, or delete books by sending HTTP requests to the relevant URLs.

 What makes an API "RESTful"?

-An API is considered "RESTful" when it adheres to the principles and constraints of REST.
-These principles include using HTTP methods (GET, POST, PUT, PATCH, DELETE) for different operations, utilizing URLs to identify resources, supporting stateless communication, and following a client-server architecture.
-In a RESTful API, resources are typically represented as nouns, and the API endpoints provide a way to interact with those resources.
-For example, a RESTful API for managing users might have endpoints like /users for getting all users or creating a new user, and /users/{id} for getting, updating, or deleting a specific user.
+When an API follows the rules and restrictions of REST, it is said to be "RESTful."
+The use of HTTP methods (GET, POST, PUT, PATCH, DELETE) for various actions, the use of URLs to identify resources, the provision of stateless communication, and the adoption of a client-server architecture are some examples of these principles.
+Resources are often represented as nouns in a RESTful API, and the API endpoints offer a means of interacting with those resources.
+A RESTful API for managing people, for instance, might offer endpoints like /users for getting a list of all users or adding a new user, and /users/id> for accessing, changing, or deleting a particular user.

 What is Node.js and why is it often used for building server-side applications?

-Node.js is a runtime environment that allows you to run JavaScript code on the server-side.
-It uses an event-driven, non-blocking I/O model, which makes it efficient and well-suited for building scalable network applications.
-Node.js is often used for server-side applications because it allows developers to write both the client-side and server-side code in the same language (JavaScript), which can streamline development and improve code reusability.
+Node.js enables you to execute JavaScript code on the server-side.
+It is effective and well-suited for developing scalable network applications because it employs an event-driven, non-blocking I/O architecture.
+Because it enables developers to write both the client-side and server-side code in the same language (JavaScript), Node.js is frequently used for server-side applications.
+This can speed up development and increase code reusability.

 What are some key features of Express.js that make it useful for building web servers?

-Express.js is a popular web application framework for Node.js.
-Some key features that make Express.js useful for building web servers include its simplicity, flexibility, and extensibility.
-Express.js provides a minimalistic and unopinionated approach, allowing developers to structure their applications as per their requirements.
-It offers middleware support, routing capabilities, template engine integration, and easy handling of HTTP requests and responses, making it a versatile framework for building web servers.
+Express.js's simplicity, adaptability, and extensibility are some of its primary advantages for developing web servers.
+Express.js offers a straightforward and unprescriptive method that empowers developers to organize their applications as needed.
+It is a flexible framework for creating web servers since it provides middleware support, routing capabilities, template engine integration, and simple handling of HTTP requests and responses.

 What is middleware in Express.js and how is it used?

-Middleware in Express.js refers to functions that can be used to process requests and responses in the application's middleware stack.
-Middleware functions have access to the request and response objects, and they can perform operations such as modifying the request or response, invoking the next middleware function, or terminating the request-response cycle.
-Middleware can be used to add functionality to an Express.js application, such as logging, authentication, error handling, or parsing request bodies.
+In the middleware stack of an application, functions that can be used to process requests and responses are referred to as middleware in Express.js.
+The request and response objects are accessible to middleware functions, and they can carry out activities like altering the request or response, calling the following middleware function, or ending the request-response cycle.
+An Express.js application can utilize middleware to add features like logging, authentication, error handling, or request body processing.

 What is the difference between GET, POST, PUT, PATCH, and DELETE HTTP verbs in the context of a RESTful API?

-In the context of a RESTful API:

 GET is used to retrieve data from a server.
 For example, you might use a GET request to fetch a list of users or retrieve a specific user.
 POST is used to send data to the server to create a new resource.
 For example, you might use a POST request to create a new user or submit a form.